-In conclusion, our data show that of all OHCs lost during presented experiments, 80-90% occurs during the OGD period.
+Our data show that 80-90 % of all OHC loss during presented experiments occurs during the OGD period.
 The increase in membrane permeability is a main pathophysiological process, which may likely contribute to the HC loss.
 Thus, we conclude that intervention during or immediately after an ischemic period would be an optimal approach to protect OHCs from cell death.
 In addition, new therapy approaches targeting cell membrane lesions are necessary for effective treatment.
 For example, cytoskeletal-antigen specific immunoliposomes were successfully used to minimize cell membrane lesions in hypoxic cardiocytes (Khaw et al. 2007) and to prevent cell death by targeting cell membrane sealing.